nasa/cumulus-docs/docs/deployment.md

     $ kes cf deploy --kes-folder iam --deployment <iam-deployment-name> --region <region>

 **Note**: If this deployment fails check the deployment details in the AWS Cloud Formation Console for information.
-Permissions may need to be updated by your AWS adminstrator.
+Permissions may need to be updated by your AWS administrator.

 If the `iam` deployment command  succeeds, you should see 4 new roles in the [IAM Console](https://console.aws.amazon.com/iam/home):